Muscles Engaged On The Treadmill

 2. Running Techniques: To work on running techniques, focus on activities like high knees, butt kicks, or hill sprints on the treadmill.
 These help improve running form and activate various leg muscles.

-To complement treadmill workouts and prevent muscle imbalances:
+To complement treadmill workouts and prevent muscle imbalances, you should also think about cross training and muscle balance:

 1. Cross-Training: Incorporate other forms of exercise like cycling, swimming, or strength training to work different muscle groups and reduce overuse injuries.